Transfer From Fidelity to E*Trade in 2024

 Step-by-step instructions on how to move account, stocks, and other assets between Fidelity and E*Trade.
 How much does a transfer cost and how long does it take.

-If you have a brokerage account at Fidelity but want to give E*Trade a try, you can move your account without having to sell anything or make any withdrawals, at least in some situations.
+If you have a brokerage account at Fidelity but want to try E*Trade, you can transfer your account without selling assets or making withdrawals in many cases.
 Read on for the details.

 Transfer Overview

-Both investment firms have managed and self-directed accounts.
-A robo or self-directed account at Fidelity can be transferred into a self-directed or robo account at E*Trade.
-If an automated account is involved on either end of a transfer, there will be some caveats.
+Both firms offer managed and self-directed accounts.
+You can transfer a Fidelity robo or self-directed account into either type at E*Trade.
+If an automated account is involved, there are some extra considerations.

-For example, if a Fidelity automated account goes into either account mode at E*Trade, the mutual funds inside the account will have to be liquidated because those funds aren’t available at E*Trade.
+For example, if you're transferring a Fidelity automated account to E*Trade, the mutual funds in the account will need to be liquidated, as E*Trade doesn’t offer those funds.

-If you’re going into a robo account at E*Trade, any assets in a Fidelity self-directed account will need to be liquidated, too, and in fact, any funds in a Fidelity robo account will need to be liquidated because E*Trade’s digital advisor doesn’t use Fidelity mutual funds.
+If you’re moving assets into an E*Trade robo account, all holdings from a Fidelity self-directed account will need to be sold.
+Even assets in a Fidelity robo account will need to be liquidated since E*Trade’s digital advisor doesn’t support Fidelity mutual funds.

-(3) Do a partial transfer to E*Trade and leave the holdings behind.
+(3) Do a partial transfer to E*Trade and leave those holdings at Fidelity.

-The same three options should be consulted with any other positions that can’t be moved to E*Trade for any reason.
+The same approach can be used for other assets that can’t be moved to E*Trade.

 First Step

-Opening an E*Trade account is very easy in most cases (401k plans take a little more paperwork).
-Just head over to the broker’s application page and look for a button to open an account.
-Most accounts can be opened online without any physical paperwork.
+Opening an E*Trade account is easy for most account types (401k plans may require more paperwork).
+Just visit E*Trade’s application page and find the button to open an account.
+Most accounts can be opened entirely online.

 Second Step

-After submitting the application for the E*Trade account, log into the Fidelity account and start preparing it for the upcoming migration.
-This could possibly entail several tasks.
-For example, options that expire in less than a week should not be moved.
-These will need to be handled using one of the three methods discussed in the overview section.
+Once your E*Trade account is open, log into your Fidelity account to prepare it for the transfer.
+This may involve several tasks.
+For instance, options expiring in less than a week shouldn’t be moved and will need to be handled in one of the ways mentioned in the overview.

-Also, mutual funds and OTC stocks can be tricky in these transfers.
-Although E*Trade offers trading in them, it’s possible that a specific holding won’t be transferrable.
-It’s best to check with E*Trade before starting the transfer on these assets.
+Mutual funds and OTC stocks can also be tricky.
+While E*Trade offers trading in many of them, some specific holdings might not be transferable.
+It’s best to confirm with E*Trade before starting the transfer.

-Life insurance and annuities, both of which are available at Fidelity, cannot be transferred to E*Trade under any circumstances.
+Life insurance and annuities, both available at Fidelity, cannot be transferred to E*Trade under any circumstances.

 Third Step

-To add these trading privileges to an E*Trade account that doesn’t currently have them, hover over the Customer Service link at the top of the website and click on the second Customer Service link in the drop-down menu of choices.
+To add these privileges to your E*Trade account, hover over the Customer Service link at the top of the website and click on the second Customer Service link from the drop-down menu.

-On the next page, you can upgrade to margin and options trading.
-Look for the appropriate links under the section to submit online requests.
+On the next page, you can upgrade your account to include margin and options trading by submitting an online request.

 Fourth Step

-The transfer point for an ACAT transfer into E*Trade is E*Trade’s website.
+The transfer process for an ACAT transfer to E*Trade is handled through E*Trade’s website.
 After logging in, look for the Transfer link at the top of the site.
-Hover over it with your cursor and look for the link to transfer an account in the drop-down menu.
+Hover over it and choose the option to transfer an account from the drop-down menu.

 Transfer from Fidelity to Etrade

-E*Trade displays a collection of brokerage logos as possible outgoing firms.
-Click on the Fidelity logo to prefill some data.
-Follow the on-screen prompts and submit the transfer.
+E*Trade provides a list of brokerage firms’ logos as possible outgoing brokers.
+Click on the Fidelity logo to prefill some details, then follow the prompts to complete and submit the transfer request.

 ACAT Timeline

-E*Trade reports a timeframe of about 5 to 10 business days for an incoming ACAT transfer to complete.
-This assumes everything is done correctly.
-If any assets need to be liquidated first (as in the case of a robo account transferring in), then the timeframe could be longer.
+E*Trade states that ACAT transfers usually take about 5 to 10 business days to complete, assuming everything is in order.
+If any assets need to be liquidated first, such as in the case of a robo account, the process could take longer.

-One other issue is cash generated from the conversion of fractional shares of stocks and ETFs.
-If this liquidation is performed by the brokerage firm, the cash may arrive a few days after the securities do (in the case of a self-directed account transfer).
-Because Fidelity offers fractional-share trading in stocks and ETFs, this issue is of particular importance.
+One potential issue is the liquidation of fractional shares of stocks and ETFs.
+If this is done by the brokerage, the cash from these sales may arrive a few days after the securities.
+Since Fidelity supports fractional shares, this is something to keep in mind.

 E*Trade Alternatives